alu0101214627/PAI/README.md

-## PAI Lab assignment (lab, class presentation with slides) structure
+## PAI Lab assignment
-This directory is organised as follows:
+The project directory organization is as follows:

       .
       ├── web-server